 Almost all of them were eager to take photos of the food prepared.
-I was suddenly ecstatic over the fact that these set of people were not at all discriminating over seemingly frivolous task – like taking picture of a bowl of ulam.
+I was suddenly ecstatic over the fact that these set of people were not at all discriminating over seemingly frivolous tasks – like taking pictures of a bowl of ulam.

 I could get comfortable with these guys.
 This is my kind of people.
 Those were the words that kept running through my head.